-Graduate programs require a minimum of 48 to 60 quarter hours of work in courses acceptable for graduate credit.
+Graduate programs have varying amounts of minimum credit required for graduation (see appropriate section of this catalog for specific departmental reqirements).
 All are considered to be professional programs designed to provide the student the depth of knowledge, skills, theoretical insights and leadership necessary for responsible positions in government, business or education.
 All graduate work taken to satisfy degree requirements may be completed on a full-time or part-time basis.

 A foreign language is not required for completion of the Master's degree and EDS degree.
 All programs currently offered except one are non-thesis programs (Justice and Public Safety has a thesis option) but each requires acceptable performance on the appropriate comprehensive examination which is prepared by a committee in the academic department or school offering the degree.
 All programs have broadly defined requirements for admission regarding the undergraduate preparation of the student.
 These requirements are included in the descriptions of each program.
 Also included are descriptions of the specific curricula for the programs.